Skip to Content

 This post may contain affiliate links.
 If you click one of these links and make a purchase, I may earn a commission at no additional cost to you.
 In addition, as an Amazon Associate I earn from qualifying purchases.

-Whether you have a birthday party, a work event, a get together with family and friends, or you’re just in the mood for some fresh cookies, having a working oven is an integral part of being able to bake those cookies, right?
+Whether you have a birthday party, a work event, a get-together with family and friends, or you’re just in the mood for some fresh cookies.
+Everyone needs a working oven to make those disks of deliciousness.
+Right?

-Well, actually I have some great news for you.
-Whether your oven isn’t working or you’re somewhere without an oven available, there are still ways for you to bake those cookies.
+Well, I have some great news for you.
+Whether you have a broken oven or you’re somewhere without one available, there are still ways for you to bake those cookies.

-Let me share with you 3 creative hacks to use when you want to bake cookies without an oven.
-Even better, cookies aren’t the only thing you can bake without an oven.
-Be sure to learn how to bake cakes without an oven as well.
+Of course, cookies aren’t the only thing you can bake without an oven.
+So, be sure to learn how to bake cakes without an oven, too!

-The standard method for baking cookies is to spoon out the dough and stick it in the oven until they reach that ideal warm, chewy, cakey, or crisped perfection – whichever way – you like it best!
+The typical way of baking cookies is by sticking spoonfuls of dough in the oven until they reach that ideal warm, chewy, cakey, or crisped perfection – whichever way you like it best!

 But, when you can’t use an oven, there are some simple hacks you can use.
-Here are three techniques for “baking” that batch of cookies, without ever using an oven.
+Here are four techniques for “baking” that batch of cookies, without ever using an oven.

 1 – Microwave Cookies

-When baking cookies in the microwave, you’ll usually want to eliminate ingredients such as eggs, chocolate chips, butterscotch, or any flavored candies.
+First, you’ll usually want to eliminate ingredients such as eggs, chocolate chips, butterscotch, or any flavored candies.
+Why, you ask?

-There are a couple reasons to keep these ingredients out of your microwave cookie recipe.
+Well, there are a couple of reasons why you need to keep these ingredients away.

-This doesn’t necessarily mean that you can only make plain, unflavored cookies using the microwave.
-You can add in flavor using ingredients like cocoa powder and cinnamon.
+Still, it doesn’t mean you can only make plain, unflavored cookies using the microwave.
+You can add flavor using ingredients like cocoa powder and cinnamon.

 Maybe even some graham cracker crumbs and marshmallow bits?
 Be creative and come up with your own concoctions.
 You may just discover a new favorite!

-The actual cook time may vary, depending on your microwave oven’s power, age, and condition.
+The actual cooking time may depend on your microwave oven’s power, age, and condition.
+So, keep an eye on them and check with a toothpick to be sure that they’re cooking thoroughly.

 When you find out what works best for your recipe and your microwave, take note for next time so there’s no guessing needed.

-Don’t forget to learn about the best ways to store your cookies.
+Don’t forget to learn about the best ways to store your cookies after cooking!

 2 – Crock Pot Cookies

-Believe it or not, you can make delicious cookies in your crock-pot.
-Take a look at the short video below to see how it’s done.
+Believe it or not, you can make delectable cookies in your crock pot.
+Check out the short video below to see how it’s done.

-Unlike microwave cookies, you don’t need to adjust your ingredients from your regular cookie dough recipe.
+Unlike microwave cookies, you won’t need to tweak your ingredients from your regular cookie dough recipe.
+Chocolate chips, eggs, and butterscotch are on the table again!

-First, you will want to line the bottom of your crock-pot with aluminum foil to form a bowl shape.
-This will help the cookie dough bake evenly.
+1. First, line the bottom of your crock pot with aluminum foil to form a bowl shape (this trick will help the cookie dough bake evenly).

 3 – Stove Top Cookies